|►||About the Center|

 STEP 1: FILL OUT THE UW GRADUATE SCHOOL AND HOUSING APPLICATIONS

-As a Visiting Graduate Student in the Spring Quarters 2013, you will need to apply for admission to the University of Washington Graduate School.
+As a Visiting Graduate Student in the Spring Quarters 2014, you will need to apply for admission to the University of Washington Graduate School.
 Admission is guaranteed, but your application cannot be processed until it is complete with the following items: Graduate School Application Form, Certificate of Status, and Statement of Financial Ability, including a bank statement.
-You may also fill out an Optional Housing Application.
 Please save a copy of all the documents you upload during the UW application process.

 A. UW Graduate School